matthewbarrera/Fall-2022-GameModDev-Quake4/README.md

 - Quake 4 Shortcut
   - It's important that the files are stored in the proper location!
 "Target" and "Start In" depend on this.

-*Note about all of the files from ProjectMod_v2.0*
+*Note about all of the NEW files from ProjectMod_v2.0*

 *These files are stored in C:\Program Files (x86)\Steam\steamapps\common\Quake 4\ProjectMod*